 The travel privilege intrinsic in this nomadic lifestyle

-As we’ve been talking to people about our travel plans, I’m reminded of how lucky we are to be able to do this.
+As we’ve met people throughout our travels, I’m reminded of how lucky we are to be able to do this.
 Although we have worked hard to get to this point in our lives and our careers (developing the skills that will allow us to make money remotely and planning all the details that go into an around the world trip), we realize becoming a nomadic family affords us a lot of travel privilege.

 Rick Steves talks about privilege in travel in his book, Travel As A Political Act.
 And for families, especially, it’s important to acknowledge this privilege in order to model responsible behavior for our kids.
-Sometimes this acknowledge can even include giving back to the communities we visit during our traves.
+Sometimes this acknowledgement can even include giving back to the communities we visit during our travels.

 We know not all families can do what we do.
 We also know that even the act of travel itself is a privilege.
-As we finish packing up our lives here in Seattle, I wanted to take a moment to unpack and acknowledge some of the travel privilege that comes with family travel.
-Hopefully, throughout our three years of travel, we will remain mindful of this privilege.
+I wanted to take a moment to unpack and acknowledge some of the travel privilege that comes with family travel.
+Hopefully, throughout our three or more years of travel, we will remain mindful of this privilege.

 Being able to afford travel